getgrav/grav-learn/pages/18/01.basics/03.installation/doc.md

 - [getgrav.org/download/plugins/flex-objects-json/0.1.0](https://getgrav.org/download/plugins/flex-objects-json/0.1.0) downloads the Flex Objects JSON plugin at v0.1.0
 - [getgrav.org/download/themes/quark/2.0.3](https://getgrav.org/download/themes/quark/2.0.3) downloads the Quark theme at v2.0.3

+> [!TIP]
-!!!!
-If you downloaded the ZIP file and then plan to move it to your webroot, please move the **ENTIRE FOLDER** because it contains several hidden files (such as .htaccess) that will not be selected by default.
+> If you downloaded the ZIP file and then plan to move it to your webroot, please move the **ENTIRE FOLDER** because it contains several hidden files (such as .htaccess) that will not be selected by default.
 The omission of these hidden files can cause problems when running Grav.

 ## Option 2: Install with composer